Nutrition

 1. Sprouted Wholegrain Bread

 Sprouted wholegrain bread is often considered one of the healthiest bread options due to its high nutrient content and easy digestibility.
 Just as when your vegetable seedlings sprout, a grain will sprout when exposed to heat and moisture.
-At the moment of sprouting, it is believed that the grain has an increased availability of nutrients and antioxidants.
+Sprouting can increase the bioavailability of some nutrients, though final amounts vary after baking.

-Sprouted Wholegrain Bread Nutritional Overview (per 1 slice):
+Ezekiel 4:9 Sprouted Grain Bread Nutritional Overview (per 34-gram slice):

 • Calories: 80